Yamanouchi Travel Guide: 7 Things to Do in Yamanouchi, Nagano

 • Highlights:

-• Don’t Miss: Exploring the Togakushi Ninja Museum for a fun cultural twist
+• Don’t Miss: The Togakushi Ninja Museum near the middle shrine for a surprisingly well-executed history lesson.

 4. Nozawa Onsen